ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2019-02-28-50-tom-coombs-landing-pages-and-tracking-midori-yamazaki-the-omni-branding.md

 ---
 layout: post
 title: 2019 Feb-#50 Tom Coombs Landing Pages and Tracking & Midori Yamazaki The OMNI Branding
-snippet: There will be two presentations on the night: Adam Yukio Toda: "Liftoff - Going from Design to ...
+snippet: There will be two presentations on the night ...
+Adam Yukio Toda: "Liftoff - Going from Design to ...
 ---
 60 participants